simozhou/Clocalizer/README.md

-# lowcomplexityNN
+# Cell Maps
-a neural network framework for low complexity regions in proteins
+a convolutional neural networks for protein localization in the cell.